-Programme Leader – Dr James Woodcock
+Programme Leader – Professor James Woodcock

 Modelling is the simulation of a partial representation of a system.
 It can help us answer questions that no single empirical study can answer.

 Modelling enables us to estimate longer term and population wide health benefits, harms, and trade-offs of interventions, integrate evidence from different domains, test the potential for behaviour change through hypothetical ‘what if’ scenarios, and address issues of cost and cost-effectiveness.
 Modelling can also be used to investigate how health related practices might change in complex systems.